aws/copilot-cli/site/content/blogs/apprunner-waf.en.md

  Step 1: If you don’t have an App Runner service created/deployed, run `copilot svc init` to create and configure an App Runner service.

 Step 2: Go to the service's directory (users/\<your username\>/copilot/\<your App Runner service name\>).
-If you don't have a folder called 'addons' in this directory already, create a new folder and name it 'addons'.
+If you don't have a folder called 'addons' in this directory, create a new 'addons' folder.
 Now, go to the AR-WAF Addon discussion (Hyperlink coming soon) and follow the steps.
 Your folders would now look like this:

   ```term
   .